BAR 004: Drivers

 Jacques Villeneuve and Olivier Panis were the race team drivers for the whole season.
 Villeneuve was completing his fourth season with the team, meanwhile Panis his second.
 The team had four reserve drivers who were Anthony Davidson, Darren Manning, Patrick Lemarie and Ryo Fukuda.

 Davidson was allowed to be temporarily released of duties for the team so he could race for Minardi whilst Alex Yoong took a two race break.

+Livery

+The livery was similar to the previous season with subtle changes.
+The team retained sponsors including Tiscali and Sonax.

+BAR used the Lucky Strike logos, except at the British, French and United States Grand Prix.